evanstuart32/Vancouver-Housing-List-Prices-Web-Scrape/README.md

 "Zone V Median_list" plots the specific zones in Vancouver against the Median List price provided by the sample

-"Kepler png" file shows the Geospatial visualization
+"Kepler png" files show the Geospatial visualization -*Price per squarefoot*